HellaHunter/What-s_the_Weather/README.md

 How to use:
 1] Go to site and search a city
 2] Click on a preselected city button
+- (When using from Github deployed site, please ensure you allow HTTP content to be loaded for site-seetings)

 ## Credits